This article is Part 4 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2 | Part 3

 - SAML SSO configured with your Azure AD.
 (Here is the guide)

-- Having read, understood and followed our guide on how to migrate the Jira/Confluence internal directory to User Sync to retain user history, groups, etc.
+- Having read, understood, and followed our guide on how to migrate the Jira/Confluence internal directory to User Sync to retain user history, groups, etc.

 It’s convenient to configure User Sync and SAML SSO in this order so that you can select an existing User Sync connector to provision your users during the SAML SSO setup.